Prerequisites

 Deploy the Node Pool

-- Once the Node Pool is ready to deploy, click the Submit button to deploy the Node Pool.
+- When the Node Pool is ready, click the Submit button to deploy it.
 If you need to make changes, click the Reset button to clear all fields and start over.

 -

-Once you click the Submit button, you will be directed back to the Node Pools dashboard.
+After you click the Submit button, Cloud Console directs you back to the Node Pools dashboard.
 The new Node Pool is listed in a

-Pendingstate until it has completed deployment, when its status changes toHealthy.
+Pendingstate until deployment completes, when its status changes toHealthy.

 To learn more about other Node Pool conditions, see the Node Pool reference on conditions.